-The maintenance dredging works will involve a dredge volume of around 36,000 m3, with all dredging being handled by a BHD.
+The capital dredging works will involve a dredge volume of around 36,000 m3, with all dredging being handled by a BHD.
 Two different durations for dredging have been modelled based on a range of estimated production rates provided by the dredging contractor.
-Scenarios 1, 2 and 4 have an estimated maximum duration of dredging works of 14 days based on all material being sediment (i.e. 'easy' dredging), while Scenarios 3 and 5 have an estimated maximum duration of dredging works of sediment and calcareous sedimentary rock (i.e. 'easy and moderate' dredging).
+Scenarios 1, 2 and 4 have an estimated maximum duration of dredging works of 14 days based on all material being sediment (i.e. 'easy' dredging), while Scenarios 3 and 5 have an estimated maximum duration of dredging works of 41 days (5.9 weeks) based on the material being a mixture of sediment and calcareous sedimentary rock (i.e. 'easy and moderate' dredging).
 Both durations include allowances for downtimes.